 How to Find Chord Length

-A sector is divided into a triangle and outer segment by the chord.
-The chord, represented as line a in the sector image above, is the line that connects the points where the radii connect with the arc.
+A sector is divided by the chord into a triangle and an outer segment.
+The chord, represented as line a in the sector image above, is the line that connects the points where the radii intersect the arc.

-The chord can be found using the following formula:
+The length of the chord can be found using the following formula:

-Thus, the length of the chord a is equal to 2 times the radius r times the sine of 1/2 times the central angle θ.
+Thus, the length of the chord a is equal to 2 times the radius r times the sine of the central angle θ divided by 2.